The Reading Room (Registered Charity No. 300882)

 Contact: Alison and Adrian Lewis, owners: Greenbanks, Kingston.

 During 2003-5 parishioners were involved in laying a claim under new Open Spaces legislation to a privately-owned piece of land, known as Middle Townsend Park, over which they had walked and carried out other activities for many years.
 The land was owned by an absentee landlord who had not maintained it, but who decided to bar public access.
-Working with Devon County Council, and invoking the CROW (Countryside and Rights of Way Act), a portion of the land was finally handed to the village residents in late 2005.
+Working with Devon County Council, and invoking the CROW (Countryside and Rights of Way Act), a right of way was granted in late 2005.
 Shortly after this the land was sold to a village family, who have fenced off a part of it to graze their horses, whilst allowing access to the Open Space.
 The path is now there for all to enjoy and can form part of circular walks around the village, see under 'Walking in Kingston'.

 Contact: Parish Clerk: Sue Green: firstname.lastname@example.org